PilotHaribo/casio-triangle-solver/README.md

 # casio-triangle-solver
-Casio fx-9860GII / fx-9860GIII program to calculate all sides / angles of any triangle
+Casio fx-9860GII / fx-9860GIII program for calculating all sides / angles of any triangle
 note: not developed by me